Integrate Systems with a Transform

 A Transform allows you to integrate different message types in Tangram Pro, and not just visually in the design.
 With the click of a button, Tangram Pro will generate an executable Transform application based on your model with safeguarded input and output interfaces (e.g. the message types allowed, serializer/deserializer needed and transport to use).

-For our integration scenario, we'll use a Transform to relate the LMCP AirVehicleState
+For this integration scenario, you'll use a Transform to relate the LMCP AirVehicleState

 and STANAG4586 InertialStates